What are we doing?

 The opioid epidemic has contributed to a significant increase in out-of-home placements for children receiving County-managed child welfare services.
-In January 2017, with CABHC reinvestment funding, the County added recovery support services for parents at risk of losing custody of their children, due to a substance abuse disorder.
+With Capital Area Behavioral Health Collaborative reinvestment funding, the county added recovery support services for parents at risk of losing custody of their children, due to a substance abuse disorder.
 This is a joint project between Children & Youth, the Drug & Alcohol Commission and The RASE Project.

-A total of 54 opiate awareness presentations have been provided to a wide range of audiences – church groups, service clubs, school groups, medical practitioners, parents, criminal justice staff, human service personnel and college students.
-More than 1,800 have attended these events.
+Opiate awareness presentations have been provided to a wide range of audiences – church groups, service clubs, school groups, medical practitioners, parents, criminal justice staff, human service personnel and college students.